Swollen Lymph Nodes and HIV: What to Know

 Timing and Location of Swelling in Early HIV

-In early HIV, swollen lymph nodes usually show up as part of a short, flu like illness sometimes called seroconversion illness or acute HIV infection.
-This typically happens around 2 to 6 weeks after a high risk exposure, not the next day and not many months later.
+In early HIV, swollen lymph nodes usually show up as part of a short, flu-like illness sometimes called seroconversion illness or acute HIV infection.
+This typically happens around 2 to 6 weeks after a higher-risk exposure, not the next day and not many months later.

 When swelling is linked to early HIV, it often has these features: